rik-legger/nova-flexible-content/README.md

 Run PHPUnit by calling `composer test`.

 ## Made with ❤️ for open source

+If you want to support this, please support the developers of the original package:

 At [Whitecube](https://www.whitecube.be) we use a lot of open source software as part of our daily work.
 So when we have an opportunity to give something back, we're super excited!